dashbitco/broadway/guides/examples/Amazon SQS.md

 In this guide we're going to use [BroadwaySQS](https://github.com/plataformatec/broadway_sqs), which is a Broadway SQS Connector provided by [Plataformatec](http://www.plataformatec.com).

+### Starting a new project

+If you plan to start a new project, just run:

+    mix new my_app --sup

+The `--sup` flag instructs Elixir to generate an application with a supervision tree.

 ### Setting up dependencies